 As for the upgrade to the system it was very clean, thin and light.
 It seemed like a system you could just slip in a case and take everywhere you went to have a powerful computer.
 I also liked how it seems to have no fans or cooling at all.
 Also the connectors all were located along the back sides of the system making it so no connections would be sticking out in strange places, most PC laptops have USB ports right in front or the power cord on the back, on the Mac Books it was all clean in the back.

 The Mac OS was seemed very responsive and loaded programs and switched around fast.
 I did some testing using the keyboard, it was strange for me because I use an older mechanical keyboard on my desktop when I do most of my typing and a no space plastic keyboard on my older laptop.
 But the chiclet keys that Apple use are very easy to press but you have to get use to the gaps of aluminum that separate all the keys.
 I made only 1 or 2 mistakes typing on the keyboard and when I did the OS was able to help me fix the problems very easily in the note application.

 While I wasn’t able to test the full power the system was nice and worked well, I liked the quality of the camera built-in and the display was good but I didn’t see any difference.
 If you are going to buy a Mac Book Pro I may be worth it for the better screen and just the updated system specifications.
 This makes me want to go Mac but the price is way more than I can afford right now.
 You can also check out the full specs of these systems on the release article.

-Posted on November 15, 2012, in Apple, Displays, Field Trip, Intel, Laptops and tagged aluminum, Apple, Apple MacBook, Best Buy, laptop, Mac Book, Mac OS, Mac Pro.
+Posted on November 15, 2012, in Apple, Archive, Displays, Field Trip, Intel, Laptops and tagged aluminum, Apple, Apple MacBook, Best Buy, laptop, Mac Book, Mac OS, Mac Pro.
 Bookmark the permalink.
 Leave a Comment.